AI Guard Quickstart

 Guard list of messages

-In this example, AI Guard processes a list of messages representing an agent's state and returns the result in the original JSON format.
+In this example, AI Guard processes a list of messages representing an agent's state.

 Define a variable containing a list of messages that conforms to the OpenAI API format.
 For example: